hyperledger/bevel/examples/supplychain-app/configuration/README.md

 * `deploy-api.yaml` : Creates the value files for Corda springboot-server, Fabric REST-server and respective express-api and commits them into gitops repository.

-* `deploy-supplychain-smartContract.yaml` : Deploys the Smart Contract on a Quorum node in an existing Quorum network using a javascript file.
+* `deploy-supplychain-smartContract.yaml` : Deploys the Smart Contract on a Quorum node in an existing Quorum or Hyperledger-Besu network using a javascript file.

 ## To Deploy the Supply-Chain APIs: